 The application was brought by the Superintendent of Family and Child Service and the case came before the Provincial Court of British Columbia.
 The evidence put to the provincial court judge (and subsequently to McKenzie J.) did not contradict the profound nature of S.'s impairments.
 However, his physicians stated that he responded to others and smiled or laughed when stimulated and was a 'happy little fellow despite his handicaps'.
 A paediatric specialist at the hospital reported that she thought that he was capable of further development and that she saw 'great changes in such children with schooling and therapy'.
 His occupational therapist gave evidence as to the great pleasure he drew from music therapy, how he 'smiled a great deal in vocalizing sounds' and that this suggested that 'he was previously grossly understimulated and has more potential than he previously exhibited'.

 After a five-day hearing, the judge ruled that shunt revision surgery would amount to an 'extraordinary' intervention which was not 'necessary medical attention', and that the wishes of the parents should prevail.
 The case was appealed to the supreme court where McKenzie J. handed down a truly remarkable decision.
-Although in his judgement, he makes reference to various reported decisions, in reality only one 'authority' is cited, namely re B, and indeed, virtually the whole of Templeman's judgement is quoted verbatim.
-While relying heavily on re B, McKenzie's judgement articulated the case 'for life' in such affirmative and fundamentalist language that it has become the jurisprudential inspiration, if not the benchmark, for all subsequent legal contestations in this domain.
+Although in his judgement, he makes reference to various reported decisions, in reality only one 'authority' is cited, namely newsign medical med

-McKenzie commenced from the 'best interests' principles identified in re B. Careful consideration of the views of the parents was required but their opinions did not override the court's view of the child's best interests.
+McKenzie commenced from the 'best interests' principles identified in m B. Careful consideration of the views of the parents was required but their opinions did not override the court's view of the child's best interests.
 The court in turn, was not overriding the views of the physicians.
 Apart from the fact that this was not its role, there were in this case doctors willing to undertake the disputed remedial surgery.
 In addressing the central principle, 'best interests', the judge held that the laws of our society are structured to preserve, protect and maintain human life and that in the exercise of its inherent jurisdiction this court could not sanction the termination of a life except for the most coercive reasons.
 The presumption must be in favour of life.